 Selling a house can be a daunting thing, especially in this market.
 With housing prices on a roller coaster, what can we do to make our home the best of the bunch?
 Well, we can stage it.

-Staging is preparing the home for open houses or walk-throughs and the pros are making big money making homes ready for sale.
+Staging is preparing the home for open houses or walk-throughs and the pros are making big money-making homes ready for sale.
 But you can do it yourself in five easy steps without spending a heap of cash.
-Moving and storage with FlatRate is so affordable, that you will likely make up the difference when your property sells.
+Moving and storage with FlatRate are so affordable, that you will likely make up the difference when your property sells.

 Tip One: De-clutter.

 Rent a storage unit and put as many things in it as you can live without.
 Remove most of your personal belongings, and tidy your closets and garages, and bathrooms.
 When people come to look at your home, they do not want to see every surface covered by something, it makes your home seem smaller.
 Pay special attention to the kitchen, as potential buyers will most likely be opening cabinets and drawers to check their storage possibilities.
 Also, get rid of the junk in your closet.
 No stacking things up to the ceiling!
 Take as much out as you can, leaving a few items hanging.
 Get those coloring projects off the fridge and have your teenager get those posters off of the walls.
 You need to detach yourself from your home – look at it from a buyer’s perspective.